Casbin

 ├── config Configuration directory

-│ ├── casbin-restful-model.conf Configuration file for the permission model used
+│ ├── casbin-restful-model.conf Permission model configuration file used

 │ ├── casbin.php Casbin configuration